 When potatoes have reached their desired tenderness, drain the potatoes in a colander.
 Return the potatoes to the same pot and place back on burner over medium-low heat.
 Cover with a lid and steam potatoes.
 Shake the pot while this is going to keep potatoes from burning on the bottom of the pot.
 Steam for about 3 minutes then remove from heat.

-Reduce heat to low and simmuntil cream is reduced by half.
-Remove from burner and pour through a mesh strainer into another pot or heatproof bowl.
+Reduce heat to low and simmer until cream is reduced by half.
+Remove from burner and pour through a mesh strainer (affiliate) into another pot or heatproof bowl.

-Pour about 1/3 of the warm cream into the mixing bowl and use a spatula to stir it into the potatoes.
+Pour about ⅓ of the warm cream into the mixing bowl and use a spatula to stir it into the potatoes.
 Use some real elbow grease as you whip.
-Strong large whips will help get the potatoes nice and airy Repeat twice until all cream is mixed in.
+Strong large whips will help get the potatoes nice and airy.
+Repeat in two more stages until all cream is mixed in.

-Now, add room temperature butter and chopped green onions and continue to whip in.
+Now, add room temperature butter and chopped green onions.
+Continue to whip in.
 Potatoes should be just creamy enough to gently slide off the rubber spatula when lifted out of the bowl.